-Asthma is one breathing ailment that’s rampart among people.
-Statistics records confirmed it that about 300 million populations all over the world are affected by asthma.
-Among these total affected persons, USA has the highest population of about 22 million asthmatic patients.
-People from all range of ages can experience asthma but this problem usually originates from childhood.
-As of now, there are approximately 6-7 million of children in the United States suffering from asthma symptoms.
-Asthma causes about 255,000 deaths of the world total mortality rate each year.
+Asthma is a common breathing problem that affects many people.
+About 300 million people all over the world are affected by asthma.
+Among those affected, the USA has the highest number of sufferers, totaling about 22 million people.
+People of all ages can experience asthma symptoms and the problem usually starts at childhood.
+As of now, there are approximately 6-7 million children in the United States suffering from asthma symptoms.
+Asthma causes about 255,000 deaths each year.

-Asthma problem is known to be one of the chronic diseases commonly for most children especially those born with low birth weight or those who are frequently endanger to cigarette smoke or rise up in poor economic environment.
-The symptoms of asthma generally occur in children within of 5 for the first occurrence.
-Asthma symptoms usually start with consistent sequence of wheezing alongside with respiratory infections.
-There are other possible factors such as allergies, eczema resulting from allergies or problems of hereditary.
+Asthma is a chronic disease for most children, especially those born with a low birth weight or those who are frequently exposed to asthma-causing agents.
+The symptoms of asthma generally appear before the age of 5.
+Asthma symptoms usually start with consistent wheezing alongside respiratory infections.
+Allergies and hereditary conditions can complicate asthma symptoms.

 Follow Our Content Guidelines